 Reconnection doesn’t require dramatic reinvention.
 It requires small, intentional shifts in awareness.

-Revisit What Once Felt Alive
+Start by Returning to What Once Felt Alive

 A clarifying insight is this: